ea/lytro_unlock/README.md

 - Arbitrary code execution
 - Live View / video streaming

 Ok, with that, lets have a specific use case we want to make possible: Aim the camera through the window, zoom to certain level and feed the live view images to computer-vision code.
 Whenever a squirrel  is detected in view , take a photo.
 Then refocus on demand later.
+Wouldn't that be fun?

 ## Take it apart